 Sorry, no rainbow rolls here…

-Put it this way – if you mess up, you’re not going to be the first.
-But as a guest in any country, you should always attempt to make an effort to “do as the Romans” or in this case, the Japanese do.
-A few things that should never happen at a real Omakase experience…
+Put it this way – if you mess up, you’re not going to be the first person to do so.
+But as a guest in any country, you should always attempt to make a genuine effort to “do as the Romans” or in this case, the Japanese do.
+A few things that should never happen at a real Omakase sushi experience…

 - Your rice should never come in contact with soy sauce.
 If you want a touch of soy sauce (don’t dunk) then turn your piece of sushi over so that the soy only touches the fish.
 Rice soaks up too much soy, and can be seen as insulting to the delicate dish the chef has prepared.
 Most pieces won’t need much, if any.